 Initially that extra spending will cause aggregate demand to rise by $80, but this is just the start.
 When you spend that $80, someone else receives it as an increase in their income.
 For example suppose you bought some new shoes, the shoe salesman now has an extra $80 and, assuming for simplicity that his MPC is also 0.8, he will spend an extra $64 and save the remaining $16.
 If he spends this at a restaurant then the restaurateur makes an extra $64 which increases his spending and so on.

 At the end of this process, the multiplied effect on the economy will work out as an increase in demand of $500.
 How do we know - because in this simple economy the formula for calculating the multiplier is 1/MPC, or 1/0.2, which equals 5.
-So the initial $100 increase national income by a multiplier of 5 which gives $500.
+So the initial $100 increases national income by a multiplier of 5 which gives $500.

 You can probably guess that there are many more factors than just income taxes that reduce the Keynesian multiplier.
 All taxes have a part in reducing it since they all reduce disposable income, but some taxes have more effect than others.

 Marginal taxes i.e. those that apply to the increase in income rather than general income have the biggest affect.
-Flat rate taxes have the least effect, expenditure taxes like V.AT. sit somewhere in between.
+Flat rate taxes have the least effect, expenditure taxes like V.A.T. sit somewhere in between.

 The government welfare state also reduces the multiplier because the reduction in consumer spending is lessened when unemployed people have access to state support.